global/internet-monitor/README.md

 - Grafana is used to present the data and show the past
 - Python standard logging with details about the job execution and the overall app messages
 - Docker and docker-compose is used to build and run the monitor app, prometheus, grafana and the alert manager
-- Pylint to check for pep8 issues
+- Flake8 to check for pep8 issues
 - cAdvisor exposes container information such as memory/cpu consumption for all containers running under docker-compose control
 - Loki to show logs in grafana
 - Node exporter to gather node metrics
 - Alertmanager to manager alerts sent from prometheus
-- A simple python webhook to challenge

 ## Tech stack